Documentation

 How are Treebeard Ratings calculated?

-Each agent is assessed across six categories: Economic Viability (20%), Operational Reliability (20%), Treebeard Autonomy Index (20%), Code Quality (15%), Safety & Reliability (15%), and Community & Ecosystem (10%).
-Weights are adjusted by agent type.
-The full methodology is published at treebeardai.com/methodology.
+Each agent is assessed across six signal categories: Economic Viability, Operational Reliability, Treebeard Autonomy Index, Code Quality, Safety & Reliability, and Community & Ecosystem.
+Weights vary by agent type.
+The full methodology — including exact weights — is published at treebeardai.com/methodology.

 What do the letter grades mean?